Freelancefangjian/MW-DAN/README.md

 The overall architecture of MW-DAN is illustrated in the figure below (refer to Figure 1 in the paper):
 1. Input: HR-MSI and upsampled LR-HSI.
-2. Spatial Detail Extraction: HR-MSI is decomposed by UDWT to obtain the low-frequency subband Y_LL and three directional high-frequency subbands: horizontal (Y_LH), vertical (Y_HL), and diagonal (Y_HH).
+2. Spatial Detail Extraction.
-3. Feature Fusion and Reconstruction: Y_LL is concatenated with the upsampled LR-HSI as the network input.
-High-frequency subbands from different scales are sequentially injected into the subsequent Deep Residual Aggregation modules.
+3. Feature Fusion and Reconstruction.
-4. Deep Residual Aggregation Module: Within each module, high-frequency subbands are fused with deep features.
-Information from earlier layers is passed to later ones via skip-layer aggregation connections, ultimately reconstructing the high-resolution hyperspectral image (HR-HSI).
+4. Deep Residual Aggregation Module.

 📊 Datasets & Performance